-- Public access to Barton, the MIT Libraries’ online catalog, is at http://libraries.mit.edu/barton.
+- Public access to Search Our Collections, the MIT Libraries’ online catalog, is at https://libraries.mit.edu/search-collections.

 - At their discretion, the MIT Libraries may limit or refuse access by individuals or groups whose behavior fails to comply with the Libraries' Guidelines for Use.

 - Access to some electronic resources is restricted to current students, faculty and staff of MIT, due to licensing agreements.
 Details are available at service desks.